rancher/elemental-toolkit/README.md

 Those are used by the upgrade mechanism to prepare and install a pristine `cOS` each time an upgrade is attempted.

+It's possible to specify with `--docker-image` a docker image used during the upgrade instead of the regular upgrade channels.

 ## Reset state

 ### Recovery partition

 cOS can be recovered anytime from the `cOS recovery` partition by running `cos-reset`.
 This will regenerate the bootloader and the images in `COS_STATE` by using the recovery image created during installation.

-The recovery partition can also be upgraded by running `UPGRADE_RECOVERY=true cos-upgrade` in the standard partitions used for boot.
+The recovery partition can also be upgraded by running `cos-upgrade --recovery` in the standard partitions used for boot.

 ### From ISO
 The ISO can be also used as a recovery medium: type `cos-upgrade` from a LiveCD.
 It will then try to upgrade the image of the active partition installed in the system.